dwangwk/tp/docs/UserGuide.md

 Format: `editnote INDEX NOTE_INDEX NOTE`

-- Edits the note at `NOTE_INDEX` of the startup at the specified `INDEX`.
-Both indexes refer to the index number shown in the displayed startup list and the note list respectively.
-Both indexes **must be positive integers** 1, 2, 3, …​
+- `INDEX` refers to the position of the startup in the displayed startup list.
+It must be a positive integer (e.g., 1, 2, 3, ...) and a startup must exist corresponding to this index in the list.
+- `NOTE_INDEX` refers to the position of the note within the selected startup's list of notes.
+It must also be a positive integer.
+A Note must also exist in the index of note list belonging to the startup.
-- The `NOTE` field must be provided and cannot be empty.
+- `NOTE` is the new text that will replace the existing note.
+This field must not be empty.
-- We understand that you would need to know the index of the note you're looking at to edit.
-This feature is currently a work in progress and will be dropped as soon as possible!
-In the meantime, please count from the first note :)
+- We're working on a feature to display note indexes for easier editing.
+For now, please count the notes from the top.
+This feature will be available soon!

 Examples:
 - `editnote 1 1 Revised Series A valuation` Edits the first note of the 1st startup to "Revised Series A valuation".